JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 `$> gradle -P integration [clean] test`

 The REST API integration tests are run against a embedded Jetty container.
-The container boots with a random port number to avoid port collisions with running systems, what gets really interesting on CI environments.
+The container boots with a random port number to avoid collisions with running systems, what gets really interesting on CI environments.

 Also you should have a look at AbstractIntegTest class, which is the fundamental heart of the